Action! Students Create Reader's Theater

 - Show them that when you are creating a skit, the dialogue looks different.

 - When you are creating the skit, the dialogue should look like this: Mom: Mindy I think you're old enough to mix the batter this year.

-- Tell the students it is their turn to turn the dialogue for the passage into dialogue for the skit.
+- Instruct students to turn the dialogue from the passage into dialogue in a skit.

 Independent Working Time(10 minutes)

-- Have students complete converting the story into a skit with their partners.
+- Have students convert the remainder of the story into a skit.

-- Have students discuss what they have learned about the characters, based on their words and actions.
+- Ask students to discuss what they have learned about the characters, based on their words and actions.
 What conclusions can be made about the characters?